Stress in Pregnancy

 Informed by Phase 1, a prospective cohort study will use an online survey to assess objective hardship and subjective distress associated with COVID-19.
 Hair cortisol samples will be obtained to examine the physiological stress response in women pregnant during this time.
 We will examine the extent to which the effects of stress related to COVID-19 during pregnancy on postnatal maternal and infant wellbeing may be buffered by (a) greater continuity of maternity care, and (b) social support.

 Our results will improve understanding of how Australia’s health care system can reduce or prevent adverse perinatal impacts of stress arising from a global pandemic, or other large-scale crisis, for pregnant women and their unborn children.
-These findings will inform evidence-based recommendations for the maternity and mental health care of all pregnant, birthing and postnatal women and infants during a crisis, particularly women from First Nations, migrant and refugee backgrounds, those living remotely and those experiencing antenatal depression and anxiety.
+These findings will inform evidence-based recommendations for the maternity and mental health care of all pregnant, birthing and postnatal women and infants during a crisis.